friendly/Guerry/README.md

 <img src="ex-bivar1.png" align="center" height="400px" />

-Now try this with a data ellipse, and regression lines.
+Now try this with a data ellipse, and a regression line.
+This version also uses a a `loess` smooth and labels the 8 most outlying departments.

 ``` r
 library(car)
 with(Guerry,{